You know, we have to do what's good for our party.

 Fulton County, as we've discussed, that's now in serious jeopardy.

-How in the world are you gonna be able to convene a jury that can be cleared for classified documents?
+Mar-Lago, I stated from the very beginning on your program, the day of that indictment, how in the world are you going to be able to convene a jury that can be cleared for classified documents?

 And that's exactly what's going on now.